1.6 Evidence-based youth policy

 In Cyprus, there is an explicit commitment on the part of the top-level authorities to support youth policies with knowledge and evidence from research on youth.

-The first explicit commitment derives from the Youth Board Law which enables the Board to suggest, in consultation with other state agencies, the conduction of scientific studies concerning the needs of young people and measures for their fulfilment.
+The first explicit commitment derives from the Youth Board Law (available only in Greek) which enables the Board to suggest, in consultation with other state agencies, the conduction of scientific studies concerning the needs of young people and measures for their fulfilment (p.5).

 There is an ad-hoc cooperation between policy making and research.
 Based on the Youth Board law and the Youth Board’s budget, the Youth Board has the authority to commission scientific research on youth around several policy themes.
 Moreover, the Youth Board examines research proposals submitted from academic institutions and contributes to their implementation.

-The first large scale research commissioned by the Youth Board of Cyprus was on the current situation of young people in Cyprus (available only in Greek).
-The aim of this research was to gather data concerning the current situation of young people in order to act as the basis of the National Youth Strategy.
-The research briefs illustrate key findings for the young people in regard to the 8 themes of the National (and the EU) Youth Strategy.
+The first large scale research commissioned by the Youth Board of Cyprus was on the current situation of young people in Cyprus (available only in Greek) in 2015.
+The aim of this research was to gather data concerning the current situation of young people in order to act as the basis of the National Youth Strategy 2017-2022.
+The research briefs illustrate key findings for the young people in regard to the 8 themes of the National Youth Strategy and the former EU Youth Strategy 2010-2018.
 The research was quantitative and data was collected through questionnaires.
 In total 1,340 young people took part in the research, 80% of whom filled in the hard-copy questionnaire and 20% the online version.

 The research on Active Youth Participation in social and democratic life indicated an emerging issue which calls for future policy action.
 More specifically, the key finding of the research was that young people who say they are happy with their lives are more active citizens and participate in different forms of social and democratic life.

-The results of the first Youth-Barometer survey were communicated to the members of the Cross- Sectoral Working Group of the National Youth Strategy and to the relevant Parliamentary committees.
+The results of the Youth-Barometer surveys are communicated to the members of the Cross- Sectoral Working Group of the National Youth Strategy and to the relevant Parliamentary committees.

-A recent example of an ad-hoc cooperation between the Youth Board and the scientific community is the research “The relationship between young people in Cyprus with social networking and the internet”.
-The survey was conducted in 2020 by the Alexander college, with the support of the Youth Board of Cyprus and the results can be found at Youth Board’s website.
+An example of an ad-hoc cooperation between the Youth Board and the scientific community is the research “The relationship between young people in Cyprus with social networking and the internet”.
+The survey was conducted in 2020 by the Alexander college, with the support of the Youth Board of Cyprus.

 So far, there is no evidence-based evaluation of youth policies.